metamn/react/content/blog/on-graphql/index.md

 GraphQL is no silver bullet.
 It's not better or worse than other paradigms.
 And no, it doesn't render the back-end developer job obsolete.

 It makes app design and user interface development more human by empowering the designers and front-end developers.
-What is gained here has to be solved on the back-end in new ways.
+What is gained here has to be solved on the back-end in new ways with new efforts.

 ## Resources